How to Get Rid of Forehead Acne for Good in 5 Steps

 Retinol works by speeding up and encouraging healthy skin cell turnover.
 This means: you don't get a buildup of excess dead cells which can clog pores and lead to blemishes.

-What's more, retinol can be great for treating any dark spots or discoloration associated with acne.
-In addition to its cell regeneration powers, it promotes collagen production, which helps the skin repair, giving it a smoother, clearer appearance.
+What’s more, retinol can be great for treating any dark spots or discoloration associated with acne.
+In addition to its cell regeneration powers, retinol promotes collagen production, which helps the skin repair, giving it a smoother, clearer appearance.

-3. Moisturize Your Forehead
+4. Moisturize Your Forehead

 The easiest way to tell your body to stop producing more oil is to apply oil – or any kind of moisturizing product for that matter.

-“The bacteria and oils from our hair and mouth transfer onto our pillowcases and then our faces during the night — becoming another source of acne,” says Dr Rachel Nazarian.
+“The bacteria and oils from our hair and mouth transfer onto our pillowcases and then our faces during the night — becoming another source of acne,” says Dr Rachel Nazarian

 Keep your pillowcase clean by changing them at least twice weekly.
 It might not be the only solution for how to get rid of forehead acne, but it can definitely help.